henley-regatta/adventofcode2021/README.md

   again by the lad both in time (...hours...) and solution (...I needed a hint on how to iterate against the rule-pairs to get there).
 Got my star but at what cost?
+  * `ptthon/day15part1.py` - And this is algorithmic-explosion between the sample data and the actual data.
+Nice.
+This is most easily solved by back-tracking from the finish calculating the cost-to-finish from there.

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.